Yashwanth1988/react-seed/README.md

 # Graph QL Notes and Links

-apollo , graph QL, mutations, - AWS
-FC code base - take a look, for expand of widgets, modify layout, settings pop to change the widget data points update team calender with leaves out of office email - cancel or reject meeting those days graphql - querying and mutations layout builder - in react

 Schema:
 The GraphQL schema outlines the categories or type that the data can be split into.
 It also defines what information will be contained in each type.
 Think of this as a blueprint to display the architecture of your database.